Using Technology So It Doesn’t Use You

 Take these two actions to set boundaries around your phone and social media.

 They are, however, good for us, too.
 They keep us aware of the news, both global and personal.
-They allow us to do our work on the run, our apps can help us track our steps or the moon or our periods, and remind us to call Great Aunt Susie on her birthday.
+They allow us to do our work on the run, our apps can help us track our steps or the moon or our periods, plus remind us to call Great Aunt Susie on her birthday.
 They work for us, but sometimes it feels like we are working for them.
 Today’s self-care challenge is to take two actions to set boundaries around your phone and social media.

 1. The Anxious Joy of Airplane Mode

 When I go to sleep at night, I set my phone to airplane mode.
 The first time I did this, I was flooded with anxiety.
 I went dark in a world where everyone is represented by a pin of light.
 I was disconnected and isolated.
 I felt alone.
-And what if there was an emergency?
+What if there was an emergency?